Sarah Simpson Professional Development Technology Center

 Knox County Museum of Education

 The Knox County Museum of Education is located in room 100 on the first floor of the SSPDTC.
 The museum contains collections of materials from the Knoxville City Schools which merged with the Knox County Schools in 1987 as well as artifacts from Knox County Schools.
 Records dating back as far as 1820 are available for viewing at the museum.
-The Museum is open on Mondays from 11:00 a.m. until 4:00 p.m.
+The Museum is open on Mondays and Wednesdays from 11:00 a.m. until 4:00 p.m.